superstreamlabs/memphis.js/README.md

     }
 }
 ```

+The token will be presented when creating new users.

 Memphis needs to be configured to use token based connection.
 See the [docs](https://docs.memphis.dev/memphis/memphis-broker/concepts/security) for help doing this.